MauricioRobayo/quoteclear/README.md

 New quotes are automatically included every Thursday after the newsletter has been sent.

-You can visit the [web app](https://quoteclear.web.app) to get a taste of it.
+Visit the [web app](https://quoteclear.web.app) to get a taste of it.

 ## Development